/local-samosal/media/media_files/2025/05/14/8qlxD13rNbOoZfNhlY5V.png)

-Every year on the third Friday of the month of May, Endangered Species Day is observed to protect the species at risk.
-This is the 18th annual Endangered Species Day and also marks the 50 years of the Endangered Species Act (ESA).
+Every year on the third Friday of the month of May, Endangered Species Day is observed to protect species at risk.
+This is the 20th annual Endangered Species Day and also marks 50 years of the Endangered Species Act (ESA).
 This day is observed to preserve and safeguard the plants, animals, and birds.
-In order to conserve the endangered on our land, we have a list of species only found in India that are now sadly becoming extinct.
+In order to conserve the endangered species on our land, we have a list of species only found in India that are now sadly becoming extinct.

 Endangered Animals